 The VLP has an active self-represented uncontested divorce program that assists many women and men whose lives are at a standstill because of a relationship that has broken down.
 Most are referred to the VLP by the Office of the Self-Represented in Supreme Court.

 Wills and Health Care Proxies

 Volunteer attorneys provide assistance with creating wills and designating power of attorney, emphasizing that a low income should not prevent individuals from the dignity of future arrangements.

 National Grid Foundation Senior Legal Education and Assistance Program (NGF Senior LEAP)

-Volunteers make scheduled presentations at senior centers across Brooklyn to teach the elderly about the importance of advance medical directives.
+Volunteers make scheduled presentations at senior and community centers and faith based organizations across Brooklyn or virtually via remote platforms, to teach the elderly about the importance of advance medical directives.
 Following presentations, a question and answer session identifies other areas of concern to seniors.
 Follow-up appointments may be made with seniors who have specific legal issues and meet the VLP financial eligibility criteria.

 Chapter 7 Bankruptcy